Polymer/pwa-starter-kit/faq.md

 Sample issues: [#199](https://github.com/Polymer/pwa-starter-kit/issues/199)

-Libraries must provide ES modules (ESM) - other module formats, such as UMD, `module.exports`, AMD, CommonJS, etc., are not compatible with Polymer tools.
-If the library's `pkg.main` is not already ESM, check if `package.json` defines `pkg.module` or `pkg[‘jsnext:main’]` - our tools will prefer those if present.
-Alternatively, you can import from `some-lib/src` if the source is written as ESM.
-If the library sets browser globals, you can reference them through the window object (e.g. `window.someLib`).
-Otherwise, you have to request ESM from the library author.
+Libraries must provide ES modules (ESM) - other module formats, such as UMD, `module.exports`, AMD, CommonJS, etc., are not compatible with Polymer build tools.

+- If the library's `pkg.main` is not already ESM, check if `package.json` defines `pkg.module` or `pkg[‘jsnext:main’]` - our tools will prefer those if present.
+- If the source is written as ESM, you can import the source specifically (e.g. `import 'some-lib/src'`).
+- If the library sets browser globals, you can include it with a normal `<script>` tag in HTML and reference them through the window object (e.g. `window.someLib`).
+- You can also consider contacting the library author to request ESM.

+Alternatively, you can use another build tool (e.g. webpack, Rollup).
+See the below FAQ for webpack.

+## Using webpack/other build tools

+pwa-starter-kit is written with ES modules which is compatible with a variety of JavaScript build tools.
+For example, take a look at the [webpack branch](https://github.com/Polymer/pwa-starter-kit/tree/webpack).

 ## I’m getting errors when running the tests